uptechteam/ios-cookbook/4-architecture.md

 ### Props

-Immutable struct that contains all content needed for screen to be displayed.
+Immutable struct that contains all content needed for module to be displayed.
 It is important to transmit entire view state using this object.
 This way view cannot enter invalid state because of incorrect configuration order.
+Props must operate only with plain models created specifically for describing state of view.
+This means you cannot pass domain models (e.g. Message model initialized from JSON response) to view.
+You must create separated model inside module's props naming scope or outside (e.g. MessageProps) if you reuse view between different screens.
+This quality enables implementing view (and reducing QA cycle time) separately from business logic.
 Props object should conform to `Equatable`, so it is required to contain only equatable value type properties.

 ```swift